DreamPurchaseZnz/English_learning/words about life.md

-The rise in unemployment is paralleled by an increase in petty crime The strike caused total paralysis  in the city china's paramount leader
+The rise in unemployment is paralleled by an increase in petty crime The strike caused total paralysis  in the city china's paramount leader keeping the accounts is part and parcel of my job she parcelled up the books to send parental attitudes vary widely to win a seat in parliament to dissolve parliament and call an election
+I am not partial to mushrooms
+It was only a partial solution to the problem
+He has been an active participant in the discussion Participation is encourage at all levels dust particle there is not a particle of evidence to support the case Is there a particular type of book he enjoys
+She is very particular about her clothes
+Application and further particulars are available from personnel office Particularly good/ useful of particular interest
+'Do you enjoy it' "Not, not particularly"
+They are all passionately interested in environmental issues The only possport to success is hard work
+She decided it was time to move on to pasture new
+The price is payable in monthly instalments